Bundesbank Online Pilot Survey on Consumer Expectations

 The Bundesbank is currently undertaking a pilot study to investigate whether a regular consumers expectation survey can provide information that is useful for policy-making.
 There are chiefly two questions that are of relevance in this context:

-- Would such a study be able to supply the Bundesbank and policymakers with a broad and up-to-date picture of consumers’ economic expectations in Germany?
+- How can such a study optimally supply the Bundesbank and policymakers with a broad and up-to-date picture of consumers’ economic expectations in Germany?

 - To what extent can the obtained data assist the Bundesbank’s and other institutions’ researchers in analysing current economic developments?